sectalks/sectalks.github.io/yourcity.md

 understand their problem and find a solution.
 This is make our CTF different from from a *typical CTF* event where the goal is to harvest flags as fast as possible.

 <span class="bg-dark-gray white"> The 'no bullshit' clause means we strictly keep SecTalks away from bullshits!</span>
-The SecTalks organising team strictly aims for a harassment-free event experience for everyone and does not tolerate harassment in any form related to gender, sexual orientation, disability, gender identity, age, race, or religion.
-If an attendee engages in harassing behaviour, the team may take any action they deem appropriate (including asking the person to leave the event immediately and banning him or her from future events).
+(politics, vendor pitch, harassment, your know it!)

 <span class="bg-dark-gray white">Start planing a local SecTalks meetup today.
 We will provide you with a quick leg-up on getting
 organised and get going.
 You are 4 steps away from organising a local SecTalks meetup!</span>